mjmanley/PredictiveModeling/pm_service_api_batch.md

 file under the same `file ID` implicitly replaces the current copy.

 To generate a list of all files uploaded for your jobs, use a `GET` command, but omit the `file ID` parameter.
 To retrieve a specific file, use a `GET` command with the `file ID` parameter.
-You may also delete an uploaded file by issuing a `DELETE` command.
+You can also delete an uploaded file by issuing a `DELETE` command.
 This causes errors in any pending job execution that references the file.

 Request example: